 So, what are these so called Legends of Runeterra card effects in the first place?
 That’s not their official name, however it’s the best way we can think of describing them.
 Effects can happen when you place a card down, an ally dies, an enemy dies, pretty much in a whole manner of ways.
 There are reactive and passive effects, and if you aren’t paying attention to the text at the bottom of another player’s card, it can mean life or death.

-This guide won’t take you through the Legends of Runeterra Champion’s effects, because they deserve a whole guide on their own, but more the keywords and phrases you could be looking out for as you battle your enemies.
+This guide won’t take you through the Legends of Runeterra champion’s effects or the Legends of Runeterra tier list, because they deserve a whole guide on their own, but more the keywords and phrases when playing Legends of Runeterra cards you should be looking out for as you battle your enemies.

 Legends of Runeterra cards: basic text keywords

 Words you’ll see in the main body of text below a unit’s name.
 These are normal conditions and can be fairly passive in some cases.